tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 .NET developers are picky when it comes to food.
-They only like chicken NuGet. 🤖
+⚡ AI Joke of the Day: 🤖 Why was the JavaScript developer sad?
+Because they didn't Node how to Express themself! 🤖

 ---